 Jane Goodall greets just about every audience in “chimpanzee” for a reason.
 She perhaps more than anyone on Earth is in a position to act as ambassador from one species to another.
 If you would like to request Jane speak at your event please see the link at the bottom of this page.

 As a 26-year-old in 1960, she had traveled from England to Tanzania and bravely entered the little-known world of wild chimpanzees.
-She was equipped with nothing more than a notebook and pair of binoculars.
+She was equipped with nothing more than a notebook, pencil and pair of binoculars.
 But with her rare degree of patience, and fortified by characteristic optimism, she won the trust of these initially shy creatures.
 She managed to open a window onto their sometimes strange and often familiar-seeming lives.
 The public was fascinated and remains so to this day.

 If you would like to make a request for Dr Jane Goodall to attend a speaking engagement please fill out this form - click here.